Wanna be bolder than a basic cup of joe? Espresso is just the thing! Tempting, robust flavor – you won’t be able to resist.

 Should you add sugar & cream to espresso?

-Do you add sugar & cream to espresso?
-It’s all up to personal preference.
+But this really is up to your personal preference.
 Some like their espresso strong & black, while others like to add condiments for flavor.

 - If you like sweet coffee, add some sugar.